ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 });
 ...
 ```
 {: caption="Example 14.
-Your Web Application has a humble, but powerful, start" caption-side="top"}
+Your Web Application has a humble, but powerful, start" caption-side="bottom"}

 The next example shows how to define a path and views.
 The first line of code in Example 15 tells the
 express app to use the public directory to serve our static files, which